Steady-state simulation of reflected Brownian motion and related stochastic networks: Algorithm for reflected Brownian motion

-Section 3 is organized as follows.
-In Section 3.1, we will describe the main strategy of our algorithm.
-In Section 3.2, we will develop an algorithm to simulate a piecewise linear approximation of Brownian motion using a wavelet representation.
-In Section 3.3, we will discuss the details in simulating the stationary dominating process combing a wavelet representation with the techniques we have already used for the compound Poisson cases.
-In the end, in Section 3.4, we will give an estimate of the computational complexity of our algorithm.
+Section~\ref{SecRBM} is organized as follows.
+In Section~\ref{sec4.1}, we will describe the main strategy of our algorithm.
+In Section~\ref{SubWave}, we use a wavelet representation to simulate a piecewise linear approximation of Brownian motion.
+In Section~\ref{sec4.3}, we will discuss the details in simulating jointly $\tau _{\varepsilon}$ and the stationary dominating process based on the techniques we have already used for the compound Poisson cases.
+In the end, in Section~\ref{SubSecCCRBM}, we will give an estimate of the computational complexity of our algorithm.

-\subsection{The Structure of the Main Simulation Procedure}
+\subsection{The structure of the main simulation procedure}